-D. Agent may deduct as commission twenty percent (20%) of the gross proceeds on the sale or license of foreign rights, which may include ten percent (10%) for overseas co-agents.
+D. Agent may deduct as commission twenty percent (20%) of the gross proceeds on the sale or license of foreign rights, when such sales include a include ten percent (10%) for overseas co-agents.
+In the event Agent makes a foreign sale directly without paying an overseas agent commission, the overall commission shall be the standard fifteen percent 15%.
 Agent may deduct twenty percent (20%) commission on the sale of permissions.

 E. All commissions retained by Agent will not be returnable for any reason.
 Agent shall in January of each year provide client with an annual statement showing all earnings for the previous calendar year on an IRS Form 1099.